yellobyte/SoapESP32/README.md

 Most DLNA media servers I tested the library with showed some oddities.
 All compatibility issues I ran across have been fixed.
 Please note the following:

+- As of V1.3.0 a new function _searchServer()_ is available.
+The function sends UPnP search requests to media servers asking for a list of files that match certain criterias, e.g. the files _title_ must contain the string "xyz" or the files property _album_ must contain the string "abc", etc. Not all media servers support UPnP search requests though.
+More info below.

 - Some media servers do not answer SSDP M-SEARCH requests but instead broadcast NOTIFY messages regularly, e.g. every minute or less.
-Therefore as of V1.2.0 the default network scan time of function seekServer() has been increased from 5s to 60s, the scan section of this function has been improved and the function now accepts an integer value (5...120) for setting a specific scan duration (in sec) if needed.
+Therefore as of V1.2.0 the default network scan time of function _seekServer()_ has been increased from 5s to 60s, the scan section of this function has been improved and the function now accepts an integer value (5...120) for setting a specific scan duration (in sec) if needed.

 - Streams/podcasts: Some media servers (e.g. Fritzbox, Serviio) do **not** provide a size for items (media content) located in their Web/Online/InternetRadio folders.
 Thanks to Github user KiloOscarRomeo for drawing my attention to this fact.
 In contrast, UMS (Universal Media Server) always provides a fixed size of 9223372034707292159 (0x7FFFFFFF7FFFFFFF) for items in directory Web (incl. subdirectories Radio, Podcasts, etc.).